david-bermudez1102/david-bermudez1102.github.io/_posts/2020-07-30-using_fast_json_serializer_ruby_on_rails.markdown

 Once you refresh, you’ll see the keys transformed!

-Check out the documentation to see all the feautures it offers and make the best of your API!
+Check out the documentation to see all the feautures it offers and make the best out of your API!